White House says has no evidence Russia killed Islamic State's Adnani

 Islamic State said on Tuesday that Adnani was killed in an air strike in Aleppo province.

-Earlier on Wednesday, a U.S. defense official told Reuters that Russia's claim was a "joke."
+Earlier on Wednesday, a U.S. defence official told Reuters that Russia's claim was a "joke."